Cool Science Experiments Headquarters

-What do you think, will the type of liquid in a glass change the way a magnet’s force works?
+What do you think, will the type of liquid in a glass impact a magnet’s attraction?
 We use three different liquids to test our theory.

 Using simple supplies found at home, kids can learn about viscosity and resistance through this simple hands-on experiment.
 Preview our demonstration video using water, vegetable oil and corn syrup, but our printable instructions and simple scientific explanation include alternate liquids you can use to test the concept.